 Their problem is, other than serving out a probation mandating 10 fewer scholarships per year than their peers, that they’re dumber than a bag of hammers.
 Given the option, they continually choose untimely turnovers and penalties in lieu of focused execution of the playbook.

-Over this troubled season, they've gone from being a feared opponent to one whom others can't wait to take on.
+Over this troubled season, they’ve gone from being a feared opponent to one whom others can’t wait to take on.
 And whether or not it has any solid validity behind it, I lay the entire blame on the doorstep of head coach Lane Kiffin.
 The buck stops there.
 If we didn’t know it before last Saturday, we certainly got a good grip on the situation then.

 Even worse than experiencing a drubbing at the hands of hated rival UCLA was the one-word post-game comment by Athletic Director Pat Haden.
 The only silver lining USC fans could take away from the embarrassing loss related to the fact that the resident coach just had to lose his job over his handling of this latest fiasco.